Tragic Kingdom: Commercial performance

 After entering the Billboard 200 at number 175 in January 1996, Tragic Kingdom eventually reached number one in December 1996, with 229,000 copies sold, spending nine non-consecutive weeks atop the chart.
 It was listed second on the 1997 Billboard 200 year-end chart, behind the Spice Girls' Spice.
 On February 5, 1999, the Recording Industry Association of America (RIAA) certified the album diamond, and as of July 2012, it had sold 8,167,000 copies in the United States; it sold an additional 1.32 million copies through BMG Music Club.
 Tragic Kingdom topped the Canadian Albums Chart in December 1996, and it was certified diamond by the Canadian Recording Industry Association (CRIA) in August 1997.
 In Europe, the album topped the chart in Belgium, Finland, and Norway, while reaching the top five in Austria, Germany, the Netherlands, Sweden, Switzerland, and the United Kingdom, and the top 20 in France.
 By April 2004, the album had sold 16 million copies worldwide.

 The commercial success of Tragic Kingdom prompted record labels to sign ska bands, and more independent labels released ska records and compilations.
-Save Ferris's guitarist and vocalist Brian Mashburn stated that No Doubt helped allow bands like his receive attention from the mainstream.
+Save Ferris's guitarist and vocalist Brian Mashburn stated that No Doubt helped allow bands like his to receive attention from the mainstream.